conneroisu/sfhw-proj2/proj/src/TopLevel/Stages/guide.md

 Basically, add the inputs to the stage from the outputs of components from diatgrams of the previous stage.

+5. Add inputs from the forwarding unit (changes per stage)

-5. Add outputs to components of the next stage (changes per stage)
+6. Add outputs to components of the next stage (changes per stage)

-6. Add "caching" of stage specific signals (changes per stage)
+7. Add "caching" of stage specific signals (changes per stage)

+8. Add components contained/operating until the next stage (changes per stage)